Joseph Matthäus Aigner

-Joseph Matthäus Aigner (18 January 1818, Vienna – 19 February 1886, Vienna) was an Austrian portrait painter, who studied under Friedrich von Amerling and Carl Rahl.
+Joseph Matthäus Aigner (18 January 1818 – 19 February 1886) was an Austrian portrait painter.

+Life

+Aigner was born on 18 January 1818 in Vienna.
+He studied under Friedrich von Amerling and Carl Rahl.
 He painted portraits of Franz Joseph I of Austria and his wife Elizabeth, Franz Grillparzer, Friedrich Halm, Nikolaus Lenau, and Maximilian I of Mexico.

 In 1847 he married actress Fanny Matras (1828–1878).

 As commander of the Academic Legion during the 1848 revolutions in Vienna, Aigner was court-martialed for high treason and condemned to death.
 However, Alfred I, Prince of Windisch-Grätz pardoned him.

 According to Ripley's Believe It or Not!, a Capuchin friar, whose name Aigner never knew, saved his life three times, when he attempted to hang himself at ages 18 and 22 and when he was sentenced to death.
-Aigner killed himself with a pistol in Vienna in 1886, and the same friar presided over his funeral.
+Aigner killed himself with a pistol in Vienna on 19 February 1886, and the same friar presided over his funeral.